Salma-D38/Salma-D38/README.md

 - 🔭 I’m currently working on [Wildy-Gamy](https://github.com/WildCodeSchool-2024-02/JS-lyon-0224-P3-wildygamy)

+- 📫 How to reach me **s.desmazieres@yahoo.fr**

+- 📄 Know about my experiences [https://www.linkedin.com/in/salma-desmazieres-632039197/](https://www.linkedin.com/in/salma-desmazieres-632039197/)

 - ⚡ Fun fact **I 'm taurus ♉️ ... if you know that, you can know more about me**

 <h3 align="left">Connect with me:</h3>